giovanni-violo/Blackhole-light-bending-simulation/README.md

 # Blackhole-light-bending-simulation
-A simulation of gravitational lensing due to blackhole space distortion done by exploiting GPU's versatility in C++ CUDA platform.
+A simulation of gravitational lensing due to blackhole space distortion done by exploiting GPU's versatility in C++ CUDA platform and OpenCV for the rendering part.
 Done in collaboration with @vinz321.

 # 1 Introduction